Stoke Row: Maharajah's Well

 Edward Anderton Reade, the local squire at Ipsden, had worked with the Maharajah of Benares in India in the mid-nineteenth century.
 Under Reade's leadership, a well was sunk in 1831 to aid the community in Azamgarh.
 Reade left the area in 1860, and after his departure, the Maharajah decided to make a contribution to Reade's home area in England.
 Recalling Reade's help in creating the Azimgurgh well in 1831 and his stories of water deprivation in his home area of Ipsden the Maharajah commissioned the well at Stoke Row and it was sunk in 1863.
 The Wallingford firm of RJ and H Wilder made the well mechanism in 1863 and completed the pavilion over the well in 1864.
 The pavilion is open-sided with a cupola on top and a golden-coloured elephant above the well mechanism.
 The well and pavilion can be seen in a small park on the north side of the main road through Stoke Row village.

+Another Indian aristocrat, Maharaja Sir Deonarayun Singh, probably motivated the Stoke Row project, donated a well to the nearby village of Ipsden.

 Amenities

 The village has two 17th-century pubs: the Cherry Tree Inn, a Brakspear tied house and the Crooked Billet a free house.
-Built in 1642 the pub is reputed to have once been the hideout of highwayman Dick Turpin, who was said to have been romantically attached to the landlord's daughter, Bess.
+Built in 1642 the pub is reputed to have once been the hideout of highwayman Dick Turpin, who was said to have been in love with the landlord's daughter, Bess.
 It was England's first gastropub and was the venue for Titanic star Kate Winslet's wedding reception.
 In June 1989 the British progressive rock band Marillion played its first performance with Steve Hogarth as frontman at the pub; a documentary DVD called From Stoke Row To Ipanema – A Year In The Life was subsequently produced.
 In the 1851 Census the head of the household at No 1 Stoke Row was George Hope, who built "The Hope" public house.
 This was later called "The Farmer" and today is Hope House, at the junction of Main Street with Nottwood Lane.
 The parish has a Church of England primary school.